Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 ## Threat / Incident Detection and Response
 > Technical notes, methodologies, list of tools and scripts regarding the 'Threat Detection &amp; Incident Response' topic

+#### Context
+Nowadays in our interconnected world, businesses are more exposed than ever to a vast array of cyber threats.
+From crypto-miner malware to ransomware, phishing emails to DDoS attacks, organizations constantly grapple with the challenge of identifying and responding to threats in real time.
+Failure to do so can result in data breaches, financial losses, damaged reputation, and regulatory fines.

 --------
 #### 1. GLOSSARY & ACRONYMS